ryandotclair/practical-ai/bottom.md

 ```bash
 az spring app set-deployment -n movee -d version1
 ```

 Go ahead and hit refresh in the browser, and you should see it eventually change from the default app screen to Vee.
 The beauty of this is it's effectively just a network change to promote it into production (zero downtime).

+> Pro Tip: Let's say you made a mistake, and need to rollback production.
+Just run `az spring app set-deployment -n movee -d default` and no one is the wiser!

 If you wanted to use some more advance traffic shaping patterns (A/B testing, canary deployments, experimental deployments using % based traffic, etc), Azure Spring Apps Enterprise comes with a fully managed API router called Spring Cloud Gateway that allows you to do some more advance promotions, in addition to adding SSO for your end users, and (among other things) header manipulations.